4/10 Work Schedules, Explained

 More days off.
 With a 4-day workweek, you’ll have 3 days off each week.
 Often, that means every weekend is a a 3-day weekend.

 In 2022, researchers published a study in the State and Government Review that examined the effects of a 4/10 workweek pilot on public sector workers.
-The final results indicated that, if given the option, 73% of employees would continue working 10-hour shifts in exchange for an extra day off.
-However, job satisfaction — which was higher-than-average before the pilot — remained consistent.
+The final results indicated that, if given the option, 73% of employees currently working a 4/10 schedule would continue working 10-hour shifts in exchange for an extra day off.
+However, job satisfaction — which was higher than average before the pilot — remained consistent.
 This suggests that workplace culture and leadership are important factors when it comes to successfully implementing a 4/10 workweek.

-So how, exactly, does working 2 extra hours impact the rest of your day?
+So, how does working two extra hours impact the rest of your day?
 According to one study of government employees working 4/10 schedules in the Philippines, subjects slept an average of 20 minutes less for each 10-hour shift worked.
-They also spent 30 fewer minutes preparing for work in the morning, and 1 hour less on household chores.
-However, the tradeoffs might be worth it — a different study of workers in the Philippines determined that a 4/10 workweek reduced job stress, ultimately improving work-life balance and productivity.
+They also spent 30 fewer minutes preparing for work in the morning, and one hour less on household chores.
+However, the tradeoffs might be worth it — a different study of workers in the Philippines determined a 4/10 workweek reduced job stress, ultimately improving work-life balance and productivity.

 Conversely, shifts longer than 10 hours could have adverse effects on employee health.
 In a large general population study of workers in France, researchers found that working more than 10 daily hours for more than 10 years may greatly increase the risk of stroke.
-That makes a strong case for avoiding late nights and overtime when working 4/10.
+That makes a strong case for avoiding late nights and overtime when working a 4/10 schedule.

 The takeaway?
 When implementing a 4/10 work schedule, it’s crucial to avoid overtime whenever possible, as it may harm employee health.
 Additionally, prioritize rest between shifts, especially a good night’s sleep.